team-hdnet/hdnet/doc/citing.rst

 Citing hdnet
 ============

-If you used `hdnet` in your work and would like to cite it, please use the following format.
+If you use `hdnet` in your work please cite it using the following BibTeX entry.

 BibTeX::